hackforla/design-systems/.github/ISSUE_TEMPLATE/1-onboarding.md

 ---
 name: ❗ Onboarding for Design System newcomers
 about: New volunteers, CLICK THE GREEN BUTTON "Submit new issue" 🟩 this will generate a checklist of tasks you need to complete. --------
-title: 'Learn about design systems and using Github'
+title: 'My 1st Issue!
+Learn about design systems and using Github'
 labels: 'pts: 1'
 assignees: ''